-Those applying to work on the certificate alone must be admitted to the Graduate School and submit an application form and letter of interest to the department of communication.
+Those applying to work on the certificate alone must be admitted to the Graduate School and submit an application form and letter of interest to the Department of Women's and Gender Studies.
 Those applying to complete the certificate and the Masters of Liberal Studies should also contact the director of the Master of Liberal Studies program.